Ragamuffin War: Declaration of independence

 Pushing to consolidate their power, Antônio de Souza Neto declared the independence of the Riograndense, or the Republic of Piratini, on 11 September 1836, with Bento Gonçalves as president nominee.
 However, Gonçalves was arrested and jailed by imperial forces until he escaped in 1837, returning to the province and bringing the revolution to a head.
-Nonetheless, Porto Alegre was recaptured by the empire and the rebels never managed to regain it.
+Nonetheless, Porto Alegre had been recaptured by the empire in June 1836, and the rebels never managed to retake it.

 Led by the Italian revolutionary Giuseppe Garibaldi, who joined the rebels in 1836, and his wife, Anita Garibaldi, the revolution spread north through Santa Catarina, which adjoined Rio Grande do Sul.
 Without an appropriate port for their newborn republican navy, the revolutionaires aimed for one of the main cities of Santa Catarina, Laguna, which was taken by the rebels but fell back into imperial hands after four months.
 It was in this struggle that Garibaldi gained his first military experience and got on the road leading to his becoming the famed military leader of the Unification of Italy.
 The rebel forces were also aided financially and indirect military support by the Uruguayan government led by José Fructuoso Rivera.
 The Uruguayans had the intention of creating a political union with the Riograndense Republic to create a new stronger state.